elhub/common-bom/README.md

 ## About

 **common-bom** is the maven BOM (bill of materials) for the common elhub modules.
-It helps to harmonize the versions of libraries used in projects, and simplify updates.
+It helps to harmonize the versions of libraries used in projects and simplify updates.
+You will need access to a version of these bom to build any of our Jvm common modules.

 ## Getting Started